StackVista/stackstate-docs/stackpacks/integrations/splunk/README.md

 * retrieve **events** from Splunk
 * retrieve **metrics** from Splunk

 StackState provides ability to call Splunk saved searches from the StackState Splunk plugin.
-This approach replaces index lookup by sa2ved search, and takes data from a Splunk saved search instead.
+This approach replaces index lookup by saved search, and takes data from a Splunk saved search instead.

 ### Optional Prerequisites: